imnotverysure/CommandHandler/README.md

 A command handler which manages the creation and execution of custom commands with the utilization of the Scripting-API of Minecraft Bedrock Edition.

-This command handler allows the execution commands with dynamic arrangements of subcommands and options.
+This command handler allows the execution of commands with dynamic arrangements of subcommands and options.

 <br>

 ### **Getting Started**

-To create a custom command, the `commands` object must be imported from `/commands/index.js` inside of the scripts folder.
-The `commands` object is an instance of the `CommandManager` class which manages commands and handles their creation.
+To create a custom command, the `commands` object must be imported from `/commands/index` (inside of the `scripts` directory).
+The `commands` object is an instance of the `CommandManager` class which manages commands and handles their creation and execution.
 The `register()` method must be called with the command options as the argument provided.

 ```js
 import { commands } from "./commands/index";